 Note: Choi Oi and Hai Towers can also be climbed in combination with either the S Face or the N Ridge routes.
 Simply rappel and down-climb from the summit to the base of the first tower.

 Kangaroo Pass is on the N border of the Lake Chelan / Sawtooth Wilderness area.
-Check with the Okanogon National Forest for rules and regulations pertaining to parking, camping and wilderness travel here, Okanogon National Forest.
+Check with the Okanogon National Forest for rules and regulations pertaining to parking, camping and wilderness travel here, Okanogon National Forest

 The North Cascades Highway is seasonally closed usually from late November till early April.
 The Talus fields, on the approach, are real leg breakers if there is not enough snow cover so either do the climb early in the spring or wait until July.
 September when the Larches change color and the days are still warm make for very pleasant climbing.

 Because of the short approach and also the fragile nature of the upper Early Winters Creek meadows and Kangaroo Pass, camping is not recommended in these areas.
 Forest Service campgrounds are close by and only a short drive East on Hwy 20.
 Check the recreation link (above) for the Okanogon National Forest for location, availability and fees.

 .
 The easiest approach to the upper Cedar Creek Basin is to hike S up Early Winters Creek and cross over Kangaroo Ridge at a low point on the ridge N of Half Moon and S of Big Kangaroo, the farther S you hike (up Early Winters Creek) the less brush you encounter.

 , for current weather conditions.

 Check with NWAC.US here

 ,10 miles to the NE of Half Moon, updated every two hours, provided by Sun Mountain Lodge and MVSTA.
 Kangaroo Ridge is also a popular XC Ski area in the winter, though the drive is long.